krieven/W3View/api-doc.md

 will be called automatically before mounting.
 **mount** immediately calls onMount.

-*unmount()* - removes this instance from DOM tree, then calls onUnmount handler.
+*unmount()* - calls onUnmount handler, then removes this instance from DOM tree.

-*setData(data: any, opts?: any)* - sets data and calls onSetData handler.
+*setData(data: any, opts?: any)* - calls onSetData handler.

-*destroy()* - calls unmount if mounted, then calls onDestroy event handler and recursively destroys all DOM subtree of this instance (executes destroy on all mounted children).
+*destroy()* - calls unmount if mounted, then calls onDestroy event handler, then recursively destroys all DOM subtree of this instance (executes destroy on all mounted children).

 ### Event handlers:
-You should define your event handlers if
+You should define your event handlers if it is nessesary.

 *onCreate()* - will be called when component instance created and its constructor executed.